 - Restrictions on the Number of Partitions By default, you can only create a single storage partition.
 If you need additional storage partitions, you must purchase a Shared Library Services (SLS) activation key.
-Refer to Enabling BlueScale Software Support, Options, and Upgrades on page 108 for information about purchasing and entering activation keys. - Libraries running BlueScale software versions earlier than BlueScale12.6.3, are limited to eight storage partitions. - Libraries using BlueScale12.6.3 or later can have a maximum of 16 storage partitions.

-Notes: • Cleaning partitions do not require an SLS activation key and do not count toward the partition maximum.

-- The more partitions in a library, the longer each move can take.
-If move requests can be sent to several partitions at once, you may need to increase the timeout setting in your storage management software. - Restrictions on Exporters Each partition is exported by an F-QIP/ RIM or a drive. - Libraries using a BlueScale version earlier than 12.6.3 can only use an F-QIP/RIM to export partitions. - For libraries using BlueScale revisions 12.6.3 through 12.6.45.3, the library is limited to six drive exporters.
-If there are fewer than six drive exporters, additional partitions can have RIM or F-QIP exporters until you reach the partition limit described above. - With BlueScale 12.7.01 or later, the maximum number of physical exporting devices (drives or F-QIP/RIM) supported by the library is six.
-If the library contains RIMs or F-QIPs in excess of the six exporters, the additional RIMs or F-QIPs can be used for failover (see Controller Failover on page 78). - If the library has Thin Provisioning enabled, a single F-QIP or RIM can export 60,000 elements.
-A single RIM2 does not have this limit. - If desired, you can configure multiple exporting controllers of similar type (RIMs and F-QIPs, or drives) to a single partition and use your host software to export the same changer interface over the controllers to provide redundancy.
+Refer to Enabling BlueScale Software Support, Options, and Upgrades on page 97 for information about purchasing and entering activation keys.
+Libraries can have a maximum of 16 storage partitions. - Notes: Cleaning partitions do not require an SLS activation key and do not count toward the partition maximum. - The more partitions in a library, the longer each move can take.
+If move requests can be sent to several partitions at once, you may need to increase the timeout setting in your storage management software. - Restrictions on Exporters Each partition is exported by a RIM2 or a drive. - For BlueScale12.7.06 through BlueScale12.7.06.03, the maximum number of physical exporting devices (drives or RIM2) supported by the library is six.
+If the library contains RIM2s in excess of the six exporters, the additional RIM2s can be used for failover (see Controller Failover on page 66). - For BlueScale12.8.05 and later, the maximum number of exporting controllers (RIM2s and drives) supported by the library is 12. - A single RIM2 can export up to 16 partitions, but still only count as one exporter. - If desired, you can configure multiple exporting controllers of similar type (RIM2s or drives) to a single partition and use your host software to export the same changer interface over the controllers to provide redundancy.